postcode-nl/PostcodeNl_Api_Magento2/.github/ISSUE_TEMPLATE/bug_report.md

 * PHP version (if it's a backend issue).

 💡 **Additional context**
-Add any other context that may be helpful.
+* Add any other context that may be helpful.
+* If you have a staging or testing environment to share, you can also [contact Postcode.nl](mailto:tech@postcode.nl) directly.